thatbrguy/Multilabel-Classification/README.md

   - Run `predict.py --image PATH_TO_FILE --saved_model PATH_TO_h5` to obtain a prediction once the model is trained.
   - `PATH_TO_FILE` refers to the path of the image.
   - `PATH_TO_h5` refers to the path of the h5 file.
-  - A sample trained model (`mobilenet.h5`) is provided in this directory.

 ## Using Nanonets